pie-framework/pie-elements/packages/math-inline/docs/pie-schema.json.md

 # `responses` (array, required)

-Array of all correct responses
+Array of all correct responses if responseType is Advanced Multi

 The object is an array with all elements of the type `object`.